Creating Library Studies

 [export_config]

-# only count tables should be output in this way.
+# In most cases, tables should go in this list.

 "my_study__count_influenza_test_month",